jeffreykegler/hoonlint/misc/whitespace.md

 ### Batteries

-The cells of a battery should be aligned with the first brick rune on the same line as the rune of the battery hoon which contains them.
+The cells of a battery should all align at the same column, called the **cell alignment column**.
-They should be separated by newline-equivalents, and the base column for header comments should be the rune column.
+The cells should be separated by newline-equivalents, where the base column for header comments is the cell alignment column.
+The "cell alignment column" is specified below, for each battery hoon.

 ### Battery hoons

 The battery hoons are BARCAB, BARCEN and BARKET.

+### BARCEN

+With one exception,
+the *cell alignment column* of a BARCEN battery is the column of the first rune on the same line as the rune of the hoon of the battery that contains those cells.
+The exception is that
+BARCEN cells should not align with a parent TISGAL or TISGAR rune.

+Note that BARCEN Cells
+also do not align with a parent LUSLUS, LUSHEP or LUSTIS.
+Technically, this is not an exception because, pedantically, LUSLUS, LUSHEP and LUSTIS are not runes.

 ## Appendix: Non-standard code